-Evaṁ me sutaṁ ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati pubbārāme migāramātupāsāde.
+Evaṁ me sutaṁ — ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati pubbārāme migāramātupāsāde.
 Atha kho gaṇakamoggallāno brāhmaṇo yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavatā saddhiṁ sammodi.
 Sammodanīyaṁ kathaṁ sāraṇīyaṁ vītisāretvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho gaṇakamoggallāno brāhmaṇo bhagavantaṁ etadavoca:

-Thus have I heard—At one time, the Blessed One was dwelling at Sāvatthi, in the Eastern Park, at Migāramātā’s mansion.
-Then Moggallāna the Accountant, a Brahmin, approached the Blessed One; having approached, he exchanged greetings with the Blessed One.
-After a cordial and meaningful conversation, he sat down to one side.
-Seated to one side, the Accountant Moggallāna said to the Blessed One:
+Thus have I heard—At one time, the Blessed One was dwelling at Sāvatthi, in the Eastern Park, at |Migāramātā’s mansion::name of a monastery outside Sāvatthī, built by Visākhā; lit.
+Migāra’s Mother’s Hall [migāramātupāsāda]|.
+Then Moggallāna the accountant, a brahmin, approached the Blessed One; having approached, he exchanged friendly greetings with the Blessed One.
+After having engaged in courteous and polite conversation, he sat down to one side.
+Seated to one side, the accountant Moggallāna said to the Blessed One:

-“Seyyathāpi, bho gotama, imassa migāramātupāsādassa dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ yāva pacchimasopānakaḷevarā; imesampi hi, bho gotama, brāhmaṇānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ ajjhene; imesampi hi, bho gotama, issāsānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ issatthe.
-Amhākampi hi, bho gotama, gaṇakānaṁ gaṇanājīvānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ saṅkhāne.
+“Seyyathāpi, bho gotama, imassa migāramātupāsādassa dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ— yāva pacchimasopānakaḷevarā; imesampi hi, bho gotama, brāhmaṇānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ— ajjhene; imesampi hi, bho gotama, issāsānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ— issatthe.
+Amhākampi hi, bho gotama, gaṇakānaṁ gaṇanājīvānaṁ dissati anupubbasikkhā anupubbakiriyā anupubbapaṭipadā yadidaṁ— saṅkhāne.
 Mayañhi, bho gotama, antevāsiṁ labhitvā paṭhamaṁ evaṁ gaṇāpema: ‘ekaṁ ekakaṁ, dve dukā, tīṇi tikā, cattāri catukkā, pañca pañcakā, cha chakkā, satta sattakā, aṭṭha aṭṭhakā, nava navakā, dasa dasakā’ti; satampi mayaṁ, bho gotama, gaṇāpema, bhiyyopi gaṇāpema.
 Sakkā nu kho, bho gotama, imasmimpi dhammavinaye evameva anupubbasikkhā anupubbakiriyā anupubbapaṭipadā paññapetun”ti?

-“Just as, friend Gotama, in Migāramātā’s mansion, one can see a gradual training, gradual practice, and gradual progression — up to the final step on the staircase; just as among us Brahmins, there is a visible gradual training, gradual practice, and gradual progress in our studies; just as among the archers, there is a visible gradual training, gradual practice, and gradual progress in archery; so too, friend Gotama, for us accountants, whose livelihood is in accountancy, there is a visible gradual training, gradual practice, and gradual progress in accountancy.
-When we receive a new pupil, we first make him calculate ‘one ones, two twos, three threes, four fours, five fives, six sixes, seven sevens, eight eights, nine nines, ten tens’ and up to a hundred.
-Now, friend Gotama, is it possible to describe a similar gradual training, gradual practice, and gradual progress in your Dhamma and discipline?”
+“Just as, sir Gotama, in this Migāramātā’s mansion, a gradual training, a gradual practice, and a gradual progression is seen—namely, in the structure of the staircase, step by step up to the final stair; so too, sir Gotama, for the Brahmins a gradual training, a gradual practice, and a gradual progression is seen—namely, in recitation; so too, sir Gotama, for the archers a gradual training, a gradual practice, and a gradual progression is seen—namely, in archery.
+And so too, sir Gotama, for us accountants, whose livelihood is in calculation, a gradual training, a gradual practice, and a gradual progression is seen—namely, in reckoning.
+For indeed, sir Gotama, when we receive a pupil, first we make him calculate thus: ‘one ones, two twos, three threes, four fours, five fives, six sixes, seven sevens, eight eights, nine nines, ten tens’; we make him calculate even up to a hundred, and beyond that still.
+Now, sir Gotama, is it possible to describe a similar gradual training, gradual practice, and gradual progression in this |Dhamma::teachings of the Buddha that point to the nature of reality, the ultimate truth [dhamma]| and |Vinaya::code of monastic discipline rules, training [vinaya]|?”

 Virtuous Conduct